 A Prayer to Trust the Will of God

 I want to be like You.
 I hear you say, over and over again, “Be still, quit striving or fighting God about the hard parts of life”.
 But, Jesus, that’s so hard.
 I don’t understand and I really want to understand.
 We’ve been in this place of wrestling over and over again.

 Forgive me for taking back control of my life.

 I surrender this life to you… today… Allow whatever brings You glory.
-Remind me to Be Still and not complain but pray.
-Teach me to Trust you as the real storms crash over me.
+Remind me to be still and not complain but pray.
+Teach me to trust you as the real storms crash over me.
 Shine Your light brightly through me in the midst of the hard season.
-Help me take the Joy of the Lord up and be a reflection of You weather life is easy or hard.
+Help me take the joy of the Lord up and be a reflection of You whether life is easy or hard.

 Will You Trust The Will of God Like Jesus?

 When I begin to wonder, “What is God’s will for me” He reminds me I am already walking in it.
 There was a day, many years ago, when I said yes to His call.
 I surrendered control of my life to Him and invited Him to be my God.

 Have you accepted Jesus as your personal Lord and Savior?
 That’s the first step in walking in God’s will.

 Are you wondering about God’s plan for your life?
 If you have already trusted Him, spend time getting to know Him.